chnzhangrui/pchain-docs/docs/source/create_workflow/job_option.rst

 This `repository <https://gitlab.cern.ch/atlas-physics/pmg/mcjoboptions>`_ stores ATLAS official MC jobOptions (accessible from ATLAS internal).
 Go and look for the one you want to perform active learning on, or ask your MC contact to provide it for you.

-In the official jobOption file, values of some key parameters are defined in the file, namely hardcoded.
+In the official jobOption file, values of some key parameters are defined in the file by hardcoding.
-For example in the DSID of `503000 jobOption <https://gitlab.cern.ch/atlas-physics/pmg/mcjoboptions/-/blob/master/503xxx/503000/mc.MGPy8EG_hh_bbtt_vbf_novhh_lh_l2cvv1cv1.py>`_ the Higgs mass is set to 125 GeV by this line:
+For example in the `DSID 503000 <https://gitlab.cern.ch/atlas-physics/pmg/mcjoboptions/-/blob/master/503xxx/503000/mc.MGPy8EG_hh_bbtt_vbf_novhh_lh_l2cvv1cv1.py>`_ jobOption, the Higgs mass is set to 125 GeV by this line:

 .. code-block:: python
     :linenos: